Democratic Republic of the Congo - When to Visit

 Year-Round Essentials

-High-quality insect repellent with DEET
+A good insect repellent containing DEET

 Clothing